shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “Why do you want to build there?”

 “Hey, I know that spot!”
 Wryonin chimed in.
-“There’s huge boulder there.
+“There’s a huge boulder there.
 It’s weirdly shaped, too.
 It’d be good for cover and high ground advantage.”

 “Well, then.
 You can build there, Ersatzica.”
 Mother nodded.

 Ersatzica giggled giddily.
 “Thank you, Mother.
 I’ll get started on this right away.”
 She ran off to her workshop.
 This was totally something should could do.
 And it was a perfect excuse to go to the boulder, at any time, and stay as long as she wanted.

-She ran into her workshop, kicking the door on the way in.
+She ran into her workshop, kicking the unhinged door on the way in.
 She pulled a blank schematic sheet from the cupboard, a pencil from a beaker, and a protractor from a drawer.
 She sketched the boulder from memory.
 By this point, she could recall even the little cracks in it.
 Then she sketched in a lookout design.
 It used Uncle Onrent’s design as a base, and had lots of other features.
 Notably, it had shutters on the windows, a door, and a second door that opened out to the river.
-She also added a hidden compartment with a secret lever to open, but then quickly erased it so you couldn’t see it unless you were looking for it.
+She also added a hidden compartment with a secret lever that opens it, but then quickly erased it so you couldn’t see it unless you were looking for it.

 *AWOOO!* “Here!”